Gabrielo-Ram/SOSV-Studio-Slide-Generator/README.md

 }
 ```

-It is vital the CSV includes at least these columns.
+It is vital the CSV includes at least the columns specified in this interface.
 More fields can be added as the templates evolve.

-## Output
+## 💾 Output

 The script generates a `.pptx` file (PowerPoint format) saved to the local project directory.

-> The generated presentation will be is named `demo.pptx`
+> Look for a `demo.pptx` file in the project root directory

-## Project Structure
+## ◾️ Project Structure

 ```
 /src